Angular Cheilitis: Top Symptoms And Causes Of This Lip Inflammatory Condition

 Bacterial, fungal, and viral infections can aggravate and most often lead to other infections like angular cheilitis.
 The organisms that are most commonly seen in relation to this condition are given here:5 6

-Candida infection often leads to associated angular cheilitis.
+- Candida albicans Fungi: Candida infection often leads to associated angular cheilitis.
 Studies have noticed approximately a 10% chance of both infections occurring together, which might relapse and increase in severity.
 Angular cheilitis due to candida has also been seen in those using medication such as isotretinoin for acne, which causes dry lips.7

-Staphylococcus aureus is present in the nose and is usually harmless.
+- Staphylococcus aureus And β-hemolytic streptococci Bacteria: Staphylococcus aureus is present in the nose and is usually harmless.
 Related infections are caused only if they come in contact with the mouth, which can cause angular cheilitis.8

-A herpes simplex infection at the corner of the mouth can resemble angular cheilitis.
+- Herpes Simplex Virus: A herpes simplex infection at the corner of the mouth can resemble angular cheilitis.
 This happens usually after 2–3 days when the skin turns crusty.
 Such an infection is most often the angular herpes simplex.
 It is important to get the diagnosis right before treating.

 Internal Causes Of Angular Cheilitis